marz1877/LRCv2/README.md

 # LRCv2
 Open for contribution.
-ID3 standardized SYNCEDLYRICS but not .lrc.make it standard.
+ID3 standardized SYNCEDLYRICS but not .lrc.

+#### Software
-1. Will need a WYSIWYG editor specially if using every feature.
+Will need a WYSIWYG editor specially if using every feature.

-2. File Extension - .lrc or in metadata.
+#### Uses
-3. Purpose - lyrics, kareoke with time and pitch, Chords, meaning, translation.
+Purpose - lyrics, kareoke with time and pitch, Chords, meaning, translation.

+### File Extension .lrc or in metadata.

 ### Automation
 All features for creating .lrc can be automated